meeshkan/beginners-guide-to-property-based-testing/README.md

 )
 ```

-We promptly [reported](https://github.com/dpranke/pyjson5/issues/37) and [fixed](https://github.com/dpranke/pyjson5/pull/38) the bug, which has since been released in version 0.9.4 of the library.
+Using the We promptly [reported](https://github.com/dpranke/pyjson5/issues/37) and [fixed](https://github.com/dpranke/pyjson5/pull/38) the bug, which has since been released in version 0.9.4 of the library.

+TODO: Note about adding @example

+Note here that we have used a [@example](https://hypothesis.readthedocs.io/en/latest/reproducing.html#hypothesis.example) decorator to make sure that a specific value is always tested - it's easy to mix a specific example into a property-based test.

 ## Libraries
 This article has been using the beautiful [Hypothesis](https://hypothesis.readthedocs.io/en/latest/) library for Python.
 Some alternatives for other languages are: